andrasq/node-kubelogger/README.md

 ### logger.captureWrites( stream )

 Convert all writes to the given stream into log messages sent to this logger.
 Log message formatting and output is handled as described above.
-Only one logger can capture a stream, the last capture will get the stream data.
+Only one logger can capture a stream at a time; the most recent capture will get the data.

 The written data must be 'string' or 'Buffer', object mode is not supported and throws a TypeError.
 Buffers are converted to utf8 and are logged as text.
 The assumption is that